abassawo/TruckRouter/README.md

 ### App Design

-The UI is build with Jetpack Compose, and supports portrait and landscape mode, I've tried to demonstrate the popular paradigm of reusing a list component and a detail component on larger devices.
+The UI is built with Jetpack Compose, and supports portrait and landscape mode, I've tried to demonstrate the popular paradigm of reusing a list component and a detail component on larger devices.